 The penalty regulations do clarify a number of items.
 First, the penalty applies only to "applicable large employers" or an "ALE".
 Determining if an entity is an ALE requires counting the full-time employees and full-time equivalent employees of that employer and considering all such employees of the commonly controlled entities as members of the controlled group and as one employer of all of the respective entities' employees.
-Thus, all members of the controlled group must first be identified to identify which employees must be included in the count to determine if the number of full-time employees and full-time equivalent employees and full-time equivalent employees and full-time equivalent employees exceeds 50 or 99.
+Thus, all members of the controlled group must first be identified to identify which employees must be included in the count to determine if the number of full-time employees and full-time equivalent employees exceeds 50 or 99.